Dispersive Determination of Nucleon Gravitational Form Factors

+One sees from Eq.~\eqref{eq.ImApi} that the phase of the GFF $A^\pi$ equals $\delta_2^0$ (or $\phi_2^0$, modulo multiple of $\pi$).
+The dispersion relation admits a solution known as the Omn\`es representation~\cite{Omnes:1958hv}:

-Notice that the coefficient $\alpha$ cannot be zero~\cite{Donoghue:1990xh}, and its value can be estimated using the NLO ChPT result with a tensor meson dominance estimate for the relevant low-energy constant~\cite{Donoghue:1991qv}, $\alpha=1/m_{f_2}^2- \dot{\Omega}^0_2(0)$, where $m_{f_2}=(1275\pm 20)~$MeV~\cite{ParticleDataGroup:2022pth} is the mass of the $f_2(1270)$ resonance, and the dot notation indicates the derivative with respect to $t$.
+The coefficient $\alpha$ can be estimated using the NLO ChPT result with a tensor meson dominance estimate for the relevant low-energy constant (LEC) $L_{12}^r$~\cite{Donoghue:1991qv}.
+Namely, $\alpha=-2L_{12}^r/F_\pi^2- \dot{\Omega}^0_2(0)$ and $L_{12}^r=-F_\pi^2/(2m_{f_2}^2)$, where $F_\pi=92.1~$MeV is the physical pion decay constant, $m_{f_2}=(1275\pm 20)~$MeV is the mass of the $f_2(1270)$ resonance, with the uncertainty covering various experimental measurements~\cite{ParticleDataGroup:2024cfk} for a conservative estimate, and the dot notation indicates the derivative with respect to $t$.

 However, Eq.~\eqref{eq.ImDpi} is notably more complicated because the GFF $D^\pi$ mixes the $J^{PC}=0^{++}$ and $2^{++}$ quantum numbers, where $J$ is angular momentum (AM) and $P, C$ are parity and charge conjugation, respectively.
 We can define the pion trace GFF~\cite{Raman:1971jg, Broniowski:2024oyk}, $\Theta^\pi(t)=-t\left[\sigma_\pi^2(t) A^\pi(t)+3D^\pi(t)\right]/2$.
 Then Eq.~\eqref{eq.ImDpi} leads to a standard single-channel partial-wave unitarity relation $\operatorname{Im}\Theta^\pi(t)=\sigma_\pi(t)\left(t^0_0(t)\right)^*\Theta^\pi(t)$, in analogy to Eq.~\eqref{eq.ImApi}.